remia/CLF/python/README.md

 convertLUTtoCLF

 - Converts from the different LUT formats to CLF
-- LUT formats currently supported are: spi1d, spi3d and csp
+- LUT formats currently supported are: spi1d, spi3d, cube and csp

 convertCLFtoLUT